JackAdams/meteor-html2docx/README.md

 `linkStyle="text-decoration: none;"` puts a custom style attribute on the link

+`linkTitle="Download as Word document"` puts a title attribute on the link

 `css="h1 { color: red; }"` adds a custom set of css rules to the `.docx` file that is generated

 `filename="my_word_doc"` changes the name of the downloaded file (default is "export")